 The fashion minor is the junction where fashion meets business.
-The fashion minor consists of 6 courses all taught during the summer and winter sessions.
+The fashion minor consists of 6 courses, which are offered during the Fall and Spring semesters, and well as during the Summer sessions.
 Students have the ability to complete the fashion minor in two summers.

 The curriculum currently offers introductory courses in fashion forecasting, fashion promotion, textiles, research, data analysis, economic management, and managing apparel productions and people.
 You will graduate with a strong working knowledge of apparel product development, apparel manufacturing, textile application, and the ability to utilize technology not only for analysis but also for communication and marketing.
 You will also understand market trends as well as popular styles in a specific location(s), culture, age, and economic groups.